vipulnaik/diet-exercise-health/notes/2021-09-29-periodontal-therapy-first-appointment.md

 ### Flossing

-At the end, the hygienist flossed the teeth in the right half of the mouth.
+Near the end, the hygienist flossed the teeth in the right half of the mouth.

+### Mouthwash spray

+At the end, the hygienist used an antibacterial spray (a mouthwash) on the pockets.

 ## Feedback and aftercare guidance